pablodecm/phd_thesis/src/103_chapter_3.md

 $$ {#eq:relative_var_integral}
 because the integral of the product of functions is not product of integrals, unless is the volume of the selected region $C$ is infinitesimally small which correspond to null efficiencies anyway.
+This effect also applies if additive variations are considered and can be more notable when more parameters are considered.

-The previously mentioned modelling issue, even though to our knowledge has not been made explicit in the literature before, affects multitude of analyses at the LHC that use  *template interpolation*, as implemented in the standard statistical libraries used in particle physics experiments.
+The previously mentioned modelling issue, even though to our knowledge has not been made explicit in the literature before, affects multitude of analyses at the LHC that use  *template interpolation*, as implemented in the standard statistical libraries used in particle physics experiments [@Conway:2011in;@Cranmer:2012sba].
 A possible solution would include doing a multi-dimensional interpolation, but it would require evaluating at least all 3-point combinatorial variations of the parameters, amounting to a minimum of $3^p$ evaluations of